woernerm/fluent_anvil/README.md

 ```

 For simple translations, the syntax stays simple.
 If a translation happens to be more complicated for a language, you only need to add the logic in the translation file for that particular language.
 You can find out more at [Project Fluent](https://projectfluent.org/).
 The translation happens entirely on the client side.
 Therefore, it works on [Anvil's free plan](https://anvil.works/pricing) as well since there is no need to install a special package.

+Please note that this is a personal project with the hope that it may be of use to others as well.
+I am neither affiliated with [Project Fluent](https://projectfluent.org/) nor [Anvil](https://anvil.works/).

 ## Quick Guide
 In Anvil's assets section, add a directory to place your translations in, ideally you have one subfolder for each locale, e.g.